pawanpaudel93/web-bundlr/README.md

 web-bundlr deploy
 ```
 You have to fund the bundlr with the currency you have configured.
 The CLI will show how much bytes is going to be uploaded and how much amount in configured currency is required to perform the upload and it will ask for funding if the loaded balance is not sufficient.

+After apps are deployed, configure ArNS from [Permapages](https://permapages.arweave.dev/#/arns) for the deployed app.

 ## Author